 Leaving the Rat race to find what matters

 My family was entrepreneurial not by choice, but by circumstance.
 As first generation Chinese immigrants, my parents came to The Netherlands to pursue a better life.
-Without a formal education and without speaking the local language, this better life came in the form of hospitality.
+Without a formal education and without speaking the local language, this better life came in the form of the hospitality industry.

 I’ve had the privilege to attend a bilingual high school (International Baccalaureate).
 After high school, I studied International Business at Tilburg University.